 If the attack affects parts of the brain that control sensation, patients may experience numbness or tingling in their hands or feet.

-If certain pathways in spinal cord are attacked, it can affect people’s ability to move and walk.
+If certain pathways in the spinal cord are attacked, it can affect people’s ability to move and walk.
 Their feet will drop and they may easily trip, Bebo said.

 “Silent symptoms,” those not readily apparent to an observer, can include cognitive changes like Blair’s “foggy” memory, fatigue, mood swings and depression.